sthapitrun/rocky-linux/LoadBalancerNotes.md

 **5.3 Use curl command to access the external IP address, replacing IP_ADDRESS with an external IP address from the previous command:**
 *         [bimalanemkul@rocky-2023 ~]$ while true; do curl -m1 34.171.121.209; done

-         while true; do ... done: This creates an infinite loop.
-The true command always returns a true value, so the loop continues indefinitely. curl -m1 $IPADDRESS:
+--       while true; do ... done: This creates an infinite loop.
+The true command always returns a true value, so the loop continues indefinitely.
+         curl -m1 $IPADDRESS:
          This command uses curl to make an HTTP request to the IP address stored in the $IPADDRESS variable.
-         The -m1 option sets a timeout of 1 second._
+         The -m1 option sets a timeout of 1 second.

 * a simple Bash loop that continuously executes the curl command, attempting to make HTTP requests to the IP address stored in the $IPADDRESS variable.
 The -m1 option for curl sets a timeout of 1 second, so if the connection or request takes longer than 1 second, curl will exit, and the loop will start another iteration.